datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

 metadata:
   name: lb-listener
 spec:
+  port: 8443
   protocol: HTTP
-  port: 8443
+  securityModel: XFP
   l7Depth: 1
   hostBinding:     # This may well need editing for your case!
     namespace:
       from: SELF
+---
+apiVersion: x.getambassador.io/v3alpha1
+kind: AmbassadorHost
+metadata:
+  name: foo-host
+spec:
+  hostname: "foo.example.com"
+  requestPolicy:
+    insecure:
+      action: Redirect
 ```

 - We set `l7Depth` to 1 to indicate that there's a single trusted L7 load balancer ahead of us.
 - We specifically set this AmbassadorListener to HTTP-only, but we stick with port 8443 just because we expect people setting up TLS at all to expect to use port 8443.
 (There's nothing special about the port number, pick whatever you like.)
-- This is a rare case where we don't need an `AmbassadorHost`: the default `AmbassadorHost` accepts traffic for any hostname, routes HTTPS, and redirects HTTP.
+- Our `AmbassadorHost` does not specify a `tlsSecret`, so $productName$ will not try to terminate TLS.
+- Since the `AmbassadorListener` still pays attention to `X-Forwarded-Proto`, both secure and insecure requests
+  are possible, and we use the `AmbassadorHost` to route HTTPS and redirect HTTP.

 ### Using a Split L4 Load Balancer to Terminate TLS